Home

 /

-You also might not know when to switch to accrual accounting, which is an inevitable step if your business grows past a certain point.
+However, you might need to eventually switch to accrual accounting if your business grows past a certain point or you want financial reports that better represent your business operations.
 Here, we’ll cover everything you need to know about the basics of cash basis accounting.

 What is cash basis accounting?

 Cash basis accounting is an accounting system in which you record revenue or expenses when cash is received or paid.
-This means that you would record income when a customer hands you cash, a check, or credit card payment.
-In commerce, “cash” refers to any money that is received in real-time.
+This means that you record income when a customer hands you cash, a check, or digital payment.
+In commerce, “cash” refers to any money you receive, even if it’s not in the form of physical currency.

 Cash basis vs. accrual basis accounting

-Cash and accrual accounting are two different accounting styles that offer different sets of information and methods, so it’s good to know how each operates as your business grows.
+Cash and accrual accounting are two different accounting methods, so it’s good to know how each operates as you decide how to account for your business transactions.

-The difference between cash and accrual basis accounting essentially all comes down to the timing and when transactions are recorded:
+The difference between cash and accrual basis accounting essentially all comes down to the timing of recording transactions:

-• Cash basis accounting recognizes revenues when your business receives cash or pays expenses.
+• Cash basis accounting recognizes revenues when your business receives cash or pays expenses—in other words, when cash changes hands.

 Financial statements in cash basis accounting

-• Income statement: A cash basis income statement only includes revenue and expenses when cash is received or paid.
-This means cash basis net income is based on cash received and disbursed in an accounting period rather than the total revenue earned and expenses incurred.
+• Income statement: A cash basis income statement only includes revenue and expenses you actually received or paid during the accounting period.
+So cash basis net income reflects cash received and disbursed over the month, quarter, or year rather than the total revenue earned (but not received) and expenses incurred (but not yet paid).

 • Balance sheet: A cash basis balance sheet does not include certain assets and liabilities.
-Accounts payable and accounts receivable are also not included on the balance sheet in cash accounting.
+For example, it doesn’t include accounts payable or accounts receivable.

 Cash basis accounting example